 Her winning word was “guetapens,” which Merriam-Webster defines as: ambush, snare, trap; A trick to him into some guetapens.

-Snigdha is an 8th grade student at private institution Francis Parker School in Mission Valley.
+Snigdha is an 8th grade student at private institution Francis Parker School in Mission Hills.
 She also competed in last year’s Scripps National Spelling Bee and tied for 27th place.
 She was eliminated when she misspelled "kerystic."

 Spelling isn’t Snigdha's only strong suit.
 According to her competitor bio, she also participates in the Science Olympiad, plays violin and speaks fluent Telugu.

 The winner of the Scripps National Spelling Bee competition will be handsomely rewarded in cash and academic prizes.
 Scripps will give the champion $30,000 in cash.
 Merriam Webster will donate a $2,500 U.S. savings bond and complete reference library to the winner.
 A $5,000 scholarship will also be awarded by Sigma Phi Epsilon Educational Foundation, in addition to $2,600 worth of reference works by Encyclopaedia Britannica.

 But that's not all!
 Middlebury Interactive Languages will also give the champ an online language course and a Nook.